yearn/yearn-devdocs/CONTRIBUTING.md

 $ git rebase master
 ```

-If you have made many smaller commits to your development branch, it may be desirable to squash the into a smaller set of larger commits.
+If you have made many smaller commits to your development branch, it may be desirable to squash them into a smaller set of larger commits.
 This can be achieved with an interactive rebase.

 Rebase all commits on your development branch: